Materials Chemistry (MAT P1)

 Program

-The teaching is carried out over 4 semesters of 30 ECTS each in accordance with the European system.
-The control of knowledge applies to each teaching unit (UE) either in the form of a final written exam, or in the form of continuous assessment, or in the form of a manuscript and an oral presentation for the internship UEs.
-In each semester, the teaching units are compensable and an average of at least 10/20 for the whole semester is required for its validation.
-The semesters cannot be compensated for each other.
+The program is divided into four semesters, each worth 30 ECTS credits, in accordance with the European system.
+Assessment is carried out for each teaching unit (UE) in the form of either a final written exam, continuous assessment, or a written assignment and oral presentation for internship UEs.
+In each semester, teaching units can be compensated for, and an average of 10/20 or higher for the entire semester is required for validation.
+Semesters cannot be compensated for between each other.

 Read more